lukas-krecan/ShedLock/README.md

 You can also set `lockAtMostFor` attribute which specifies how long the lock should be kept in case the executing node dies.
 This is just a fallback, under normal circumstances the lock is released as soon the tasks finishes.
-**You have to set `lockAtMostFor` to a value which is much longer than normal execution time.** If the task takes longer than `lockAtMostFor` the resulting behavior may be unpredictable (more processes will effectively hold the lock).
+**You have to set `lockAtMostFor` to a value which is much longer than normal execution time.** If the task takes longer than `lockAtMostFor` the resulting behavior may be unpredictable (more then one process will effectively hold the lock).

 Lastly, you can set `lockAtLeastFor` attribute which specifies minimum amount of time for which the lock should be kept.
 Its main purpose is to prevent execution from multiple nodes in case of really short tasks and clock difference between the nodes.